muhannadnouri/muhannadnouri.github.io/content/blog/my-vscode-setup.md

 weight = 1
 +++

-This post is a walkthrough of the setup I prefer to use in Microsoft's VSCode text editor and some of my favourite extensions.
+This post is a walkthrough of my preferred setup to use in Microsoft's VSCode text editor and some of my favourite extensions.
 <!--more-->

 #### Do we need another "VSCode Setup" blog post?